jfo/muhblog/src/post/stdwrite.md

 ```

 Ok we're getting closer: `out_stream` is in our case, the `File` from way back
 at the beginning.

+> "Almost - it's the file.outStream() return value.
+Which is just the
+> "Context" with the write function as part of the type.
+The way streams
+> work in zig right now is with "duck typing".
+It optimizes well, the API
+> is mostly good, but it can produce bloated code, and in some cases the
+> API is annoyingly too generic.
+Sometimes it would be nice to accept a
+> non-"var" type as a stream parameter."

 The other two arguments are being passed in at the top level
 call site, a string constant and an [anonymous list
 literal](https://ziglang.org/documentation/master/#Anonymous-List-Literals)
 (whose behavior is unsurprisingly similar to the aformentioned anonymous struct